+8. Beware of Dogs

 Feisty and boisterous street dogs run rampant on Tutuila.
 Some are household pets while others just roam the streets looking for their next meal.
-They can appear from the smallest hiding place, jump over rock walls, or sense you from across an entire property and make a beeline towards you at any time.
-Its not uncommon to witness a true dog fight over food or territory.
+They can appear from the smallest hiding places, jump over rock walls, or sense you coming from a hundred yards away and make a beeline towards you at any time.

 7. You Can’t Always Get What You Want

 This also effects restaurants.
 They may not have everything listed on the menu at all times.
-So, it’s smart when deciding what to order to ask what they don’t have that day, or what they have already run out of.
+So, it’s smart when deciding what to order to ask what they have run out of.

 6. 25 MPH Speed Limit